themalkolm/packer-builder-vagrant/README.md

 ### box_file

 Box file to look for in the box directory.
 This file will provided in `source_path` to the underlying builder.
-Different boxes have different file names so it is a *regexp pattern* that must mach **only one** file in the directory.
+Different boxes have different file names so it is a *regexp pattern* that must match **only one** file in the directory.

 ### builder